marczaku/201-cpp-basics/7-random/README.md

 ## Completely Random

-If you want your Seed to be "random" every time you start your program, just use the current time as a seed:
+If you want your Seed to be "really random" every time you start your program, just use the current time as a seed:

 ```c++
 #include <time.h>